Andries Makgae: Trial and imprisonment

 When he was interrogated and conducted investigative experiments with the authorities, Makgae claimed to one of the officers, Werner van den Berg, that he had developed a hatred towards women because one had allegedly infected him with HIV, which he accidentally had passed down to his wife, whom later died after his arrest.
 In addition, he pointed the officers to other supposed crime scenes in Kameeldrift and Villieria, where Makgae claimed to have buried the bodies of other undisclosed victims, but after a thorough search with police dog units, no remains or bones were located.
 Despite this, Van den Berg expressed his belief that Makgae was likely responsible for more crimes that he was eventually charged with, possibly upwards of ten murders and numerous rapes.

 In a pre-trial motion, Justice Mmonoa Teffo ordered that Makgae be interned at the Weskoppies Psychiatric Hospital, where he was to undergo a psychiatric exam to determine whether he was sane enough to stand trial for the killings.
 After he was deemed sane, Makgae was returned to stand trial on charges of killing Pilore, Mokgatla, Mpatsi and his best friend, who was killed and his house burned, allegedly after finding out that Makgae was a murderer.
 He was also charged with the rape of Matjela, whom, at the time, was still alive but heavily injured.
-Makgae plead guilty to the murder charges, but not the rape charges, denied that he had ever done such a thing to his victims, but nonetheless, he was found guilty and sentenced to three consecutive life imprisonment terms.
+Makgae pleaded guilty to the murder charges, but not the rape charges, denied that he had ever done such a thing to his victims, but nonetheless, he was found guilty and sentenced to three consecutive life imprisonment terms.
 After reading out his verdict, Justice Vivian Tlhapi said that the defendant was a danger to society and unable to be rehabilitated.
-Not long after the verdict was announced, Selina Matjela passed away from natural causes, but her examining doctor determined that the attempted murder had likely sped up the process of her early demise.
+Not long after the verdict was announced, Selina Matjela died from natural causes, but her examining doctor determined that the attempted murder had likely sped up the process of her early demise.